Adel242/Netflix/README.md

 # Netflix
-Test de commit en slack, respuesta test commit reviwer test-2 new
+Test commit boton see more 1